v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 ### Task 2 - Assign Delegated Administrators with Windows PowerShell

 This task is similar to the prior one in that you will assign administrator rights to users; however, in this case, you will use Windows PowerShell to perform this function rather than the Microsoft 365 Admin Center.
 This will give you experience performing this management function in PowerShell, since some administrators prefer performing maintenance such as this using PowerShell.

+To add a user to an admin role using the Azure Active Directory PowerShell for Graph module (AzureAD), you must first obtain the Object ID of the user and the Object ID of the role.
+If the role has not yet been enabled (meaning that it hasn't been assigned to a user or it hasn't been physically enabled), then you must enable the role first before you can assign it to a user using PowerShell.
+In this task, you will enable the Service Support Administrator role first before assigning it to Patti Fernandez.

-In addition, PowerShell enables you to display all the users assigned to a specific role, which can be very important when auditing your Microsoft 365 deployment.
+PowerShell also enables you to display all the users assigned to a specific role, which can be very important when auditing your Microsoft 365 deployment.
 In this task, you will learn how to use PowerShell to display all the users assigned to a specific role.

 1. On LON-DC1, select the Windows PowerShell icon on the taskbar that you left open from the previous lab.
 If you closed the PowerShell window, then open an elevated instance of it using the same instruction as before.

-2. Your PowerShell session should still be connected to the Azure Active Directory PowerShell for Graph module (AzureAD) from the prior.
-However, if you previously closed PowerShell and just repopened it, then connect to Azure AD using the steps from the prior lab exercise.
+2. Your PowerShell session should still be connected to the Azure Active Directory PowerShell for Graph module (AzureAD) from the prior lab.
+However, if you previously closed PowerShell and just repopened it, then connect to the AzureAD modle using the steps from the prior lab exercise.

 3. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
 Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>